arquitecturaaadcm/mapbakery.github.io/README.md

 ## The universal mapping language

 Just as our brain uses just a three basic elements to map the world, so can the same three elements be used to make maps on paper or digital maps which can be shared with others.
-Below I give some example how maps can look like when you use only points, paths and (nested) areas.
+Below I give some examples how maps can look like when you use only points, paths and (nested) areas.

 The advantages of using just those universal mapping elements is that:

+- maps are easy to read
 - maps are easy to explain
 - it's easy to collaborate when making maps
 - people are more willing to give feedback
+- it's easy to integrate a map and a story

 ## Examples